weaverba137/pydl/README.rst

 * idlspec2d_ : tools for working with SDSS/BOSS spectroscopic data
 * photoop_ : tools for working with SDSS imaging data

-The current goal is to get this package affiliated with the astropy_ project.
+This package affiliated with the astropy_ project and is registered with PyPI_.

 History
 -------